commander-framework/commander/README.md

 ## Project status

-The required capabilities from CAPy are fully implemented and tested.
+The required functionality from CAPy is fully implemented and tested.
 The API server is about 90% implemented/prototyped and 70% tested.
 Agent and admin clients are pretty much in the design phase.
 The last thing needed to put everything together will be the web proxy (just going to use nginx or apache with prebuilt config).